nguyenbrandon327/r-mart/README.md

 npm run dev
 ```

-The backend server will start on http://localhost:5000 (or the port specified in your .env file).
+The backend server will start on http://localhost:3000.

 ### Setup Frontend